Biacode/scala-cheatsheet/README.md

 ### Tip 1
-Best things that yo can do for you
+Best thing that yo can do for you is:
 * Use byte code viewer
 * Use IntelliJ `Desugar scala code` tool.